poornimadixitt/delta-demo/README.md

 # delta-demo
-My Git and Github class
+My Git and Github class.
+This is a demo repo.